Abstract

 Introduction

 Endothelial cells are very motile - they can move within the angiogenic sprout and also in patent vessels in the presence of blood flow (Blum et al., 2008; Franco et al., 2016; Jakobsson et al., 2010).
-Here, a dynamic balance between inter-endothelial cell adhesion and plasticity allows angiogenic sprouting while maintaining the endothelial seal.
-Previous analysis on blood vessel formation and anastomosis in zebraflsh has shown that junctional remodeling is central to many aspects of morphogenetic endothelial cell-cell interactions.
+A dynamic balance between endothelial cell-cell adhesion and plasticity allows angiogenic sprouting while maintaining the endothelial seal.
+Previous analysis on blood vessel formation and anastomosis in zebrafish has shown that junctional remodeling is central to many aspects of morphogenetic endothelial cell-cell interactions.
 In particular, the adhesion molecule VE-cadherin (Cdh5) is essential for coordinated cell shape changes during multicellular tube formation, as loss of VE-cadherin was shown to inhibit cell rearrangements (Sauteur et al., 2014).
-Furthermore, rather than supporting a passive role of VE-cadherin, which is consistent with the maintenance of vascular integrity, an active force generating function for VE-cadherin in this process was suggested (Sauteur et al., 2014).
-By performing in vivo high-resolution time-lapse imaging and genetic analyses, we have shown that endothelial cells use oriented, oscillating junction-based lamellipodia (JBL) to move over each other and thus provide the physical means for cell rearrangements to drive multicellular tube formation (Paatero et al., 2018).
+Furthermore, rather than supporting a passive role of VE-cadherin, which is consistent with the maintenance of vascular integrity, an active force-generating function for VE-cadherin in this process was suggested (Sauteur et al., 2014).
+By performing in vivo high-resolution time-lapse imaging and genetic analyses, we have shown that endothelial cells use oriented, oscillating junction-based lamellipodia (JBL) to move over each other, which thus provide the physical means for cell rearrangements to drive multicellular tube formation (Paatero et al., 2018).

 To better understand the cellular and molecular mechanisms of JBL function we have undertaken a detailed analysis of junctional and actomyosin dynamics.
 Taken together, our data show that JBL provide forward movement by generating pushing and pulling forces at the poles of junctional rings thereby elongating the cell and promoting cell rearrangements.